eortegaa1500/eortegaa1500/README.md

 ### Hello everyone I'm Lalo.
-Welcome to my GitHub!
+Welcome to my GitHub! 🤠

+Here are some things about me (I'm just filling what the page told me to fill 😂 ):

+## 🔭 I'm currently working on...

+Most of the time, I'm working on my final University project.
+I'm developing a machine that can detect whether the bottles placed inside are made of PET (Polyethylene terephthalate) or not.
+We hope to encourage our school community to recycle and assist recycling plants in separating waste.
+If everything goes well, by December of this year (2023), I will finally graduate from University! 🥳

 <!--
 **eortegaa1500/eortegaa1500** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.